Tables not fables: Life expectancy of vegans

 Note that the fourth column lists the number of all participants in that study, including omnivores, pescetarians, lacto-ovo-vegetarians, and vegans.

 "The relative risk estimates (RRs) compare […] vegans to nonvegetarians and the main analysis uses incidence and mortality data on both sexes combined, but only incidence data if studies reported both."
-I think, this is why this meta-analysis does not included the more recent mortality data regarding vegans from EPIC-Oxford (Appleby et al. 2016).
+I think, this is why this meta-analysis does not include the more recent mortality data regarding vegans from EPIC-Oxford (Appleby et al. 2016).

 Statistical adjustment: